-Gastritis may occur suddenly (acute gastritis), or appear slowly over time (chronic gastritis).
+Gastritis may occur suddenly (acute gastritis) or appear slowly over time (chronic gastritis).
 In some cases, gastritis can lead to ulcers and an increased risk of stomach cancer.
 For most people, however, gastritis isn't serious and improves quickly with treatment.

-- A feeling of fullness in your upper abdomen after eating
+- A feeling of fullness in your upper abdomen after eating.

 When to see a doctor

-Nearly everyone has had a bout of indigestion and stomach irritation.
-Most cases of indigestion are short-lived and don't require medical care.
-See your doctor if you have signs and symptoms of gastritis for a week or longer.
+Nearly everyone has had indigestion and stomach irritation at some point.
+Usually, indigestion doesn't last long and doesn't require medical care.
+See your healthcare professional if you have symptoms of gastritis for a week or longer.

 Factors that increase your risk of gastritis include:

 - Bacterial infection.
 A bacterial infection called Helicobacter pylori, also known as H. pylori, is one of the most common worldwide human infections.
 However, only some people with the infection develop gastritis or other upper gastrointestinal disorders.
 Healthcare professionals believe sensitivity to the germs could be inherited.
 Sensitivity also may be caused by lifestyle choices, such as smoking and diet.